 The head is black and glossy but with small tubercles.
 The second antennal segment is noticeably wider than long.
 The thorax is also black and the mesopleura are sparsely clothes with tubercles.
 The abdomen is also black.
 The legs are variable being mostly black.
 The wings are strongly infuscated.

-Larvae food plants are unclear but lady's mantle and strawberries are thought to be likely.
+Claremontia brevicornis larvae food plants are uncertain but lady's mantle and strawberries are thought to be likely.

 Size: 5.0 - 6.5mm